fibo/games-of-life/docs/index.md

 > if you define a *getNeighbours* function you also shape the space of a *Game of Life* universe

-On the other hand, let be given the definition of an *isAlive* function, which returns true if the given cell is alive, false otherwise.
+On the other hand, let be given the definition of an *isAlive* function, which returns `true` if the given cell is alive, `false` otherwise.
-It can be easily extended to an *areAlive* function which returns a list of booleans, given a list of cells and, following a similar identification we used for the *getNeighboursOf* function, an *isAlive* function describes the state of a *Game of Life* universe at a given moment.
+It can be easily extended to an *areAlive* function which, given a list of cells, returns a list of booleans; following a similar identification we used for the *getNeighboursOf* function, an *isAlive* function describes the state of a *Game of Life* universe at a given moment.

 The considerations above allow to implement an **abstract** *Game of Life* in a functional way, in any of its variations, for example: